Car Accidents in Macon, GA

 Most of the time car accidents are a result of negligence on behalf of an individual.
 Other times it can be the result of intentional wrongdoing.
 Car accident lawsuits are almost always based upon a theory of negligence.
 Negligence occurs when a person who owes a duty of care to another person, acts in a careless manner, and their actions, or failure to act, causes foreseeable damage to another.

 All drivers have a duty to follow the rules of the road, drive at a reasonable speed, keep their car in good repair, and pay attention to the road.
 Driving while under the influence or violating any common driver duties may raise a presumption of negligence.
 Some car accidents are simply unavoidable, especially in circumstances when the negligent actions of another motorist caused the accident or if there is a mechanical malfunction that causes a driver to lose control of their vehicle.
-If the accident was the result of a negligent driver, victims should speak with a lawyer to learn about filing a lawsuit to receive compensation.
+If the accident was the result of a negligent driver, victims should speak with a lawyer to learn about filing a personal injury lawsuit to receive compensation.

 Some common causes of car accidents are: